NethServer/docs/administrator-manual/en/backup.rst

 Storage backends
 ^^^^^^^^^^^^^^^^

-Primary backup can be saved on a destination chosen between:
+Single backup can be saved on a destination chosen between:

 * USB: disk connected to a local USB port (See: :ref:`backup_usb_disk-section`)
 * CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage).
 Use access credentials like: MyBindUser,domain=mydomain.com